 Details of this algorithm have been previously described.
 For convenience, we briefly summarise it below:

 A Monte-Carlo simulation is used to price a portfolio of LIBOR swaptions.
 Thousands of possible future development paths for the LIBOR interest rate are simulated using normally-distributed random numbers.
 For each of these Monte-Carlo paths, the value of the swaption portfolio is computed by applying a portfolio payoff function.
 The equations for computing the LIBOR rates and payoff are given in Prof. Mike Giles’ notes.
 Furthermore, the sensitivity of the portfolio value with respect to changes in the underlying interest rate is computed using an adjoint method.
 This sensitivity is a Greek, called λ, and its computation is detailed in the paper Monte Carlo evaluation of sensitivities in computational finance.
 Both the final portfolio value and the λ value are obtained by computing the mean of all per-path values.
-The algorithm is illustrated in the following dataflow graph:
+The algorithm is illustrated in the following processing graph:

 We ran the same application, on both the Intel Sandy-Bridge and Ivy-Bridge server CPUs and compare their performance.
 The test systems have 2 CPUs each, using the Xeons specified in the overview above.
 The following configuration was used: